Keats/tera/README.md

 ```
 Notice that the name of the template is based on the root of the template directory given to the Tera instance.
 `Context` takes any primitive value or a struct that implements the `Serialize` trait from `serde_json`.

-## TODOs:
-- inherit/block tags & rendering
-- make it work on stable (while still using serde rather than rustc-serialize)
-- error handling
-- filters
-- ignore whitespace/newlines on tags
-- add {{forloop.index}} etc

-Other:
-- move to gitlab once CI is figured out